laclouis5/globox/README.md

 OpenImage, YOLO and TXT are slower because they store bounding box coordinates in relative coordinates and do not provide the image size, so reading it from the image file is required.

-The fastest format is COCO and LabelMe (for individual annotation files).
+The fastest format is COCO and LabelMe.

 `AnnotationSet.show_stats()`: 0.12 s